frederic-perez/AmE-dictionary/data/idioms.md

 __bankroll__ _Remember, Microsoft bankrolls OpenAI, which basically means it just paid for their secret recipe and served it up themselves._
 __banner year__
 __bar star__ Someone who has or seeks a popular reputation by frequenting bars or night clubs.
 Primarily heard in US, South Africa. _Though he does not have a vibrant social life during the week, during the weekend he is something of a bar star._
+__barb__ :two: A shortening of “barbiturate,” a drug class that consists of sedatives and hypnotics. _Barbs are dangerous, man—I’d stay away from them._
 __bare (one’s) teeth__ :two: To display an angry, violent, or threatening reaction to or against something or someone, as does a dog or wolf when threatened. _I will bare my teeth to anyone who tries to take away my land._
 __bare metal__ :two: Computer hardware without an operating system.
 __barking up the wrong tree__ Looking in the wrong place.